Louis Handley

-Louis de Breda Handley or Luigi de Breda (February 14, 1874 – December 28, 1956) was an Italian-born American freestyle swimmer, water polo player, and coach who coached the Women's Swimming Association of New York and won gold medals in swimming and water polo in the 1904 Summer Olympics in St. Louis.
+Louis de Breda Handley, originally with birthname Luigi de Breda (February 14, 1874 – December 28, 1956) was an Italian-born American freestyle swimmer, water polo player, and coach who coached the Women's Swimming Association of New York and won gold medals in swimming and water polo in the 1904 Summer Olympics in St. Louis.

 Early life

 Born in Rome on February 14, 1874, Handley was the son of the American sculptor Francis Montague Handley and his Italian wife.
 He was registered in Rome as an Italian citizen with the baptismal name of Luigi and the surname of his mother, "de Breda".

 In 1896 he fled to New York and added to his name the surname of his father.
 He worked in a small imports firm and devoted himself to his second passion after hunting, swimming.
 He was also a great water polo player (his style of shooting was called "jumping salmon").